Transfer of a Property in Curacao

 Signing at the Notary

-If the property meets the agreed conditions, you will proceed to the notary for the official part – signing the deed.
+If the property meets the agreed conditions, you will proceed to the notary for the official signing of the deed.
 The buyer, seller (or their representatives), and the notary will be present.
-Sometimes, one party cannot attend due to being abroad or on vacation.
-In such cases, the notary can be authorized to act on their behalf, though this incurs additional costs.
+If a party cannot attend, the notary can act on their behalf for an additional cost.
+Before receiving the keys, the deed of transfer and the mortgage deed must be signed.

 By signing the deed of transfer (also known as the title deed), the property officially changes ownership.
-The notary reads the deed aloud, providing explanations if necessary.
-Once the notary records the exact date and time, both parties sign the document.
+The notary reads the deed aloud, provides explanations if needed, and records the exact date and time.
 From that moment, you are the legal owner.

 If you are taking out a mortgage, you will also sign the mortgage deed at the notary’s office, formalizing your financial obligation.
 After signing, the notary immediately transfers the purchase amount to the seller.